lextoumbourou/notes/slipbox/Idempotence In Data Pipelines.md

 [[Idempotence]] in a data pipeline ensures that running the same task multiple times will generate the same final output.

-Usually this is achieved by ensuring each "record", or item processed, contains a unique identifier allowing for an [[upsert]] style of record insertion.
+Usually this is achieved by ensuring each "record", or item processed, contains a unique identifier allowing for an [[Upsert]] style of record insertion.

 In my experience, data pipelines without idempotence are near impossible to operate at any significant scale of dataset size.